iamshanevictor/jkk_dashboard/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make changes and add tests
+3. Make changes and test manually
-4. Run `make test` to ensure tests pass
-5. Submit a pull request
+4. Submit a pull request

 ## Security